JLofgren418/Unpaid-Interns/README.md

 * Created ability to sort course list by title, day, time, status (room assigned/room not assigned), and current room
 * Added ability to search for course
 * Database
-* Created prelimary database for testing
+* Created preliminary database for testing
 * Created MYSQL server for use with public application

 Release 0.2